 They’ve already checked if your business has a Facebook page with recent posts.
 If not, back of the line, please.
 This is free, for now, so why don’t you have it?
 It’s just our modern-day nature.
 If you’re not on social media you must not exist.
 It takes all of 2 minutes to post something cool to your Facebook page every day.
 There are even content scheduling apps where you can load 30 posts in one go and the app will post content to your page every day at the time of your choice.

 We buy the brands we trust.
-The good brands are the consistent brands.
-Consistent with their messaging, colours, logos, and their overall appearance.
+Good brands are consistent brands.
+Consistent with their messaging, colors, logos, and overall appearance.
 If you want to compete, you must look good.
 People invest in what triggers them emotionally.
 If you have flyers that look like you are promoting the school snack dance, please have someone design something professional for you.
-Your brand is not your logo, so don’t over-invest but it’s good to have a clean professional look and be guided by a brand booklet that explains how you should use your logo and colour profile.
+Your brand is not your logo, so don’t over-invest but it’s good to have a clean professional look and be guided by a brand booklet that explains how you should use your logo and color profile.